 The second owners did most of the internal walls, breaking the house into separate bedrooms, they also did some small upgrades in the bathroom.

 I’ve owned the house since 2015, I fell in love with it the first moment I walked in.
 I love the huge windows and all the wood.
-Since buying it I’ve done plenty of small and large renovations, I finished the laundry which was previously just bare studwork, I still need to do a couple of bits and pieces but it’s essentially a working laundry.
+Since buying it I’ve done plenty of small and large renovations, I finished the laundry which was previously just bare studwork, I still need to do a couple of bits and pieces but it’s essentially a working laundry with washer and dryer available for guests.
 In July 2016 the old galvanised watertank exploded and I spent a wet weekend working with my uncle and friend to remove and replace the tank in time for some guests arrival.
 It was incredibly fun and hard work.
 In 2017 I pulled up some very old lino and laid a unique, recycled pine parquet floor, it’s far from perfect and it’s still acclimatising but I love the natural feel of the timber and it’s uniqueness, no one else has my floor.
 I also replaced the slightly crummy old kitchen cabinets with second hand kitchen cabinets off eBay.
 They’re solid oak and I love all the extra space they provide.
-It’s still a work in progress while I wait for my plumber to make some changes.
-I’m also slowly replacing all the single glazing with double glazing and the wood heater has been removed and will be replaced with a newer, more efficient model in a better location before winter sets in.
+Plus I added a dishwasher which is brilliant

 Goals for 2018 are carpeting the bedrooms which are still just bare polished chipboard and maybe, if I have the time and money, renovating the bathroom.